mabyre/mabyre/README.md

 ### There is many instresting open source software delivred has is.

-Hi realy hope you will enjoy my work as a developer.
+I hope you will enjoy walking around here.

 <!--
 **mabyre/mabyre** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.